HexaTeam-By-Epitech/rtype/README.md

 ## 📜 Credits

-**R-Type Remake** is a fan project created with love and respect for the original masterpiece by Irem Corporation.
+**S-Type** is a fan project created by HexaTeam with love and respect for the original masterpiece by Irem Corporation.

 ### Original Game
 - **Developer:** Irem Corporation (1987)